jovanthompsonmds/Mushroom-Classification-Via-Random-Forest-Gradient-Boosting-And-Stacking-Ensemble-Methods/README.md

-# Mushroom Classification Via Random Forrest Gradient Boosting And Stacking Ensemble Methods
+# Mushroom Classification Via Random Forest Gradient Boosting And Stacking Ensemble Methods

 This project explores the use of ensemble learning techniques, including **Random Forest, Gradient Boosting, and Stacking**, to classify mushrooms as **edible or poisonous**.
 The dataset contains **61,069 instances** with **21 features**, making it well-suited for advanced classification tasks.